TheThingsNetwork/docs/_content/lora/lora.md

 # What is LoRa

 LoRa&reg; is a trademark of the [Semtech](http://www.semtech.com/wireless-rf/lora.html) company.
 Originally intended to be an abbreviation of **Lo**ng **Ra**nge, but also Low Power.
-LoRa is a wireless protocol designed with the Internet-of-Things (IoT) in mind.
+LoRa is a wireless physical layer protocol designed with the Internet-of-Things (IoT) in mind.
 In normal situations LoRa can reach multiple kilometres, using a quarter of the power of a WiFi connection.
 Because LoRa is so low power, devices incorporating it can last for years on the same battery.
 Compared to other radio standards that can reach the same distance, LoRa hardware is very low-cost.

 ## Long range